simondilhas/practice_circle/docs/howto/organize/facilitate_sessions.md

 2. **Open the session**
    - Start on time.
    - Invite each participant to say one line:
-     “My name is … Today I’m here for …”
+     "My name is … Today I'm here for …"
    - Remind everyone of duration, silence, and right to rest if needed.

 3. **Keep time**
    - Maintain 40 minutes of standing meditation (or agreed duration).
-   - Use a neutral timer sound (no gong apps with “spiritual” branding).
+   - Use a neutral timer sound (no gong apps with "spiritual" branding).
-   - Signal start and end with one calm tone or phrase: “We begin.” / “We close.”
+   - Signal start and end with one calm tone or phrase: "We begin." / "We close."

 4. **Ensure safety**
    - Observe participants discreetly.